RazorUbuntu/PyGraphicsEngine1.0/README.md

  As for now, one can import a certain type of model and watch it spin around. change it's color uniformly and it's size on the screen.
  Clipping has yet to be implemented hence out of bound model sizes might crash the script. so use it with care.

-# GOALS:
+# Features of v1.0:
- 1. Organized, Clean and Easily Understood code, Bug free if possible (pull requests contribute)
+ 1. Organized, Clean and Easily Understood code, Bug free (pull requests contribute)

- 2. Optimized to be a Considerable option as a 3D Game Engine for small games.

- 3. Make it recognize any type of object file. {obj}
- (Might get support for other 3D files in the future)

- 4. Develope a Basic Physics Engine.

- 5. Be Able to create your own scripts to assist the developing games.

- 6. Create an Intuitive 3D Graphic Developement Environment.
+ 2. Any Model of set format can be loaded into the engine. {obj}

+ 3. Choose a Uniform colour from a diverse selection of a 18! colors.

+ 4. Set a size of the model, if you do enough digging you can find even the way to offset the model.

+ 5. Set the speed of rotation and watch your model spin around.

+ 6. View it with a Wireframe or pure 3D object or 3D object with Wireframe

  For the time Being that's all that comes to mind for the future